microsoft/ivy/language.md

     definition rng(x:t) = exists Y. f(x) = Y

-Notice that the argument of `rng` is a constant `x`, not a variable `X`.
+Notice that the argument of `rng` is a constant `x`, not a place-holder `X`.
 This definition acts like a macro (or an axiom *schema*) that can be instantiated for specific values of `x`.
 So, for example, if we have an assertion to prove like this: